 The accounting rules require an expense component, called "service cost," that ties directly to active participants who are expected to retire in the future.
 A service cost of \$0 implies that all or nearly all of the accounting obligation is for current retirees.
-The chart below shows the size of the service cost as a percentage of the accounting obligations for E&P companies.
-Lower percentages for Devon Energy indicate that their accounting obligation for future retirees comprises a smaller percentage than that of the other companies.
-This is an indication that these companies have higher legacy costs than the other companies.
+The chart below shows the size of the service cost as a percentage of the accounting obligations for major integrated companies.

-Service Cost for Actives as a Percentage of Obligations for Large E&P Companies
+Service Cost for Actives as a Percentage of Obligations for

 All Oil & Gas and S&P 500 averages include companies without a defined benefit or retiree welfare plan.
-Newfield Exploration was excluded from the chart because the financials specific to its retiree welfare plans are unavailable.
+Royal Dutch Shell and BP were excluded from the chart because the financials specific to their retiree welfare plans are unavailable.